al6x/mongodb/readme.md

-Ruby object persistence & driver enhancements for MongoDB.
+Persistence for any Ruby Object & Driver enhancements for MongoDB.

 1. Driver enchancements.
 2. Migrations.